jmamma/MegaCommand_Design/README.md

 * 2 x 10pin Expansion ports

 Stack is 8KB in size.
-56KB of RAM reserved for global objects, variables. (bank switchable)
+56KB of SRAM reserved for global objects, variables. (bank switchable)

 The MCL respository contains the software component of this project. https://github.com/jmamma/MCL